The Földiklinik in Hinterzarten

 Complex Vascular Malformations:

-Maldevelopment of the lymphatic vessels of internal organs:
+Malformation of the lymphatic vessels of internal organs:

 - with protein-losing enteropathy

-- post-thrombotic syndrome with or without open wounds.
+- Post-thrombotic syndrome with or without open wounds.

 Lipoedema Syndrome